Health Services Research, Part 2: Types of Surveys & Outcomes

-Surveying the individuals an organization serves can be an important component of several aspects of healthcare management.
+Surveying the individuals an organization serves can be an important component of several aspects of healthcare management; hence, the need for health services research surveys and outcomes.
 Various kinds of surveys correspond to the specific information needs of a healthcare organization during different moments of care delivery.

 For example, a health risk assessment is designed to collect descriptive information about an individual, including: health history, special needs for accessibility and communication, and personal healthcare goals and preferences.